 We suggest planting your newly purchased Fiddle Leaf Fig into a container that is slightly larger (a few inches wider and taller).
-Use a well draining potting mix, and be sure to disturb the roots when transplanting.
+Use a well-draining potting mix, and be sure to disturb the roots when transplanting.
 We recommend adding a slow release fertilizer to the new potting mix, like Biotone Starter or Osmocote Plus Indoor/Outdoor.
-The most common cause of plant death after transplanting is planting the new plant to deep.
+The most common cause of plant death after transplanting is planting the new plant too deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
-A good rule is that you should still be able to see the soil the plant was grown in after back-filling the container.
-Keep in mind that this new potting mix will retain more moisture than the previous container, so watering in the beginning should be less frequent.
+A good rule of thumb is that you should still be able to see the soil the plant was grown in after back-filling the container.
+Keep in mind that this new potting mix will retain more moisture than the previous container, so watering, in the beginning, should be less frequent.

 How To Water Your Fiddle Leaf Fig Trees: